Idlewild and Soak Zone: Kiddie rides

+Former rides & attractions

 Recognition

-Idlewild and Soak Zone is the oldest operating amusement park in Pennsylvania, third oldest in the United States, and twelfth oldest in the world.
-The park has been recognized by trade magazine Amusement Today with the "Golden Ticket" award for best children's park in the world every year since 2010, through to 2018.
-The park previously received Golden Tickets for the fifth-best children's area in 2006 and 2007 and second-best children's park for the sixth consecutive year in 2009.
-The National Amusement Park Historical Association recognized Idlewild as the best park for families in 2010, 2011, and 2012, having previously named it the fourth-best park in 2005, second in 2006, fourth again in 2007 and 2008, and third in 2009.
-The park was once named "America's Most Beautiful Theme Park".
+Idlewild and Soak Zone is the oldest operating amusement park in Pennsylvania, the third oldest in the United States, and the twelfth oldest in the world.
+The park has been recognized by trade magazine Amusement Today with a Golden Ticket Award for Best Children's Park every year from 2010 to 2018.
+The park previously received Golden Ticket Awards for the fifth-best children's area in 2006 and 2007, and for the second-best children's park from 2004 to 2009.
+The National Amusement Park Historical Association recognized Idlewild as the best park for families in 2010, 2011, and 2012, having previously named it the fourth-best park in 2005, second in 2006, fourth in 2007 and 2008, and third in 2009.
+The park was also once named "America's Most Beautiful Theme Park".